Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Problem Definition

 The \textit{state vector} includes all current stock levels for each warehouse and product type, plus the last $\tau$ demand values, and is defined as follows:

 where $d_{t-1}=\left(d_{0, 1, t-1}, \ldots, d_{I, J, t-1}\right)$.
 It is worth noticing that the actual demand $d_t$ for the current time step $t$ will not be known until the next time step $t+1$.
 This implementation choice ensures that the agent may benefit from learning the demand pattern so as to integrate a sort of \textit{demand forecasting} directly into the policy.
-Additionally, we include the last demand values in order to enable the agent to have \textit{limited knowledge} about the demand history and, consequently, to gain a basic comprehension of its fluctuations (similar to what was made originally by \citet{kemmer2018reinforcement}).
+Additionally, we include the last demand values in order to enable the agent to have \textit{limited knowledge} about the demand history and, consequently, to gain a basic comprehension of its fluctuations (similar to what was made originally by \cite{kemmer2018reinforcement}).
 In our SCIM implementation, the agent can access the demand values of the last five time steps, even if preliminary results suggest that comparable performances are obtained by accessing the last three or four time steps.

-Regarding the \textit{action vector}, we chose to implement a \textit{continuous action space} (i.e., the ANN generates the action value directly) consisting, for each product type $i$, of the number of units to produce at the factory and of the number of units to ship to each distribution warehouse $j$:
+Regarding the \textit{action vector}, we chose to implement a \textit{continuous action space} (i.e., the ANN generates the action value directly) consisting, for each product type, of the number of units to produce at the factory and of the number of units to ship to each distribution warehouse:

-According to the literature, a relatively small and \textit{identical upper bound} is typically adopted for all the action values to reduce the computational effort.
+Usually, a relatively small and \textit{identical upper bound} is typically adopted for all the action values to reduce the computational effort.
 However, the drawback is that this might lead to a significant drop in terms of performance.
 Indeed, if the upper bound is set too small, the agent may select an inefficient action given that the optimal one is outside the admissible range.
-Otherwise, if the upper bound is set too high, the agent may repeatedly choose an incoherent action, i.e., one that falls within the admissible range but exceeds a specified maximum capacity.
+Otherwise, if the upper bound is set too high, the agent may repeatedly choose an incoherent action, i.e., one that falls within the admissible range but exceeds a specified maximum capacity, consequently slowing down the training process.